cbovis/awesome-digital-nomads/readme.md

 - [DESTIGOGO](https://destigogo.com) - Planning a short trip away from work on a budget?
 Use this simple tool to discover destinations that fit your timeframe and budget.
 - [VisaHQ](https://visahq.com) - Easily find visa requirements for most countries around the world.
 - [Numbeo](https://numbeo.com) - The world’s largest database of user contributed data about cities and countries.
 Find information such as cost of living, housing indicators, health care, traffic, crime and pollution for your next destination.
+- [On The Grid](http://www.onthegrid.city/) - Neighborhood guides written by local creatives.
+Great for design-oriented travelers.

 ## Retreats
 - [Destination: Dev](http://destinationdev.com) - Program that brings together 10 like-minded individuals for eight intense weeks of software development education and cultural immersion.